ZEALOTS FIELD RULES & CODE OF CONDUCT 2017 EDITION

 B. Free Agents are acquired during the regular season via blind bid waivers.

 1. Free agents will be processed by MFL's automated waiver window system.
-Waivers will be processed on Wednesday morning (3:15am ET), Thursday morning (3:15am ET), Saturday morning (3:15am ET), and Sunday morning (3:15am ET) during the regular season starting with Saturday morning of week one.
+Waivers will be processed on Wednesday morning (3:15am ET), Thursday morning (3:15am ET), Saturday morning (3:15am ET), and Sunday morning (3:15am ET) during the regular season starting with Saturday morning of week one, and ending the morning of the first NFL game of Week 14.

 2. There is a $1ZB minimum bid and bids are done in increments of $1ZB (i.e. - no decimals).